 Well, my friend, it can’t.

-The truth is – clutter is nothing more than postponed decisions (can’t remember who said that but it’s SO true!).
+The truth is – clutter is nothing more than postponed decisions.
 You have clutter in your home because you haven’t decided on where it needs to go.

 Time to get brave and say YES or NO instead of MAYBE – and I promise you’ll enjoy the process much more!